andrewpatcarr/ME405_Romi-Term-Project/README.md

 <img src="docs/_static/romi_pic_cropped.png" alt="romi_pic" width="800">

-We were tasked with completing a complex track with obstacles, quick bends and varying surface prints.
+We were tasked with completing a complex track with obstacles, quick bends, and varying surface prints.

 <img src="docs/_static/game_track.png" alt="Game Track" width="800">

 ### Hardware

-Our Pololu Romi has a STM-32 Nucleo with a Calpoly custom 'Shoe of Brian' along with a Polou motor driver.
+Our Pololu Romi has a STM-32 Nucleo with a Calpoly custom 'Shoe of Brian' along with a Pololu motor driver.

 Romi has two DC motor driven wheels with quadrature encoders.
 We mounted an IMU for orientation sensing, an IR sensor to track a black line, and a bump sensor for impact sensing.

 ### Programming

-We structured our code using Object-Oriented Programming principles and use task based architecture for streamlined modifications and control.
+We structured our code using object-oriented programming principles and task-based architecture for streamlined modifications and control.
 Each part of the robot runs as a separate task, allowing for easy debugging and organization.
-Motor Control uses a PI controller to set motor speed based on encoder feedback.
+We use a PI controller to set motor speed based on encoder feedback.
 The encoder uses quadrature signals and an AR reset to prevent overflow.
-Our IR sensor uses a centroid based algorithm to track black lines for navigation.
+Our IR sensor uses a centroid-based algorithm to track black lines for navigation.